daywiss/provable/README.md

 the previous hash (from the previous outcome), then a SHA256 can be used on the current hash to generate the previous.
 This should hold true for all hashes in the series as they are exposed.
 You cannot predict the next hash, but you can verify the previous hash by hashing its predecessor.
 Any deviation from this verification result would mean that the hashes were tampered with  and not part of the pregenerated series.
-Hence you can "prove" the random outcome was fair.
+Hence you can "prove" the random outcomes were fair.

 Bear in mind since the series is pre-generated, this means eventually you will run out of hashes to generate random outcomes and a new series of provably fair hashes must be created.